 - Student lives with foster parents who do not provide economic support for college; or

 - Student is a Ward of the Court

 Complete the Common Application.
 Students will be identified and selected for consideration by the admission committee.
 Students who wish to be considered for HEOP must complete the CSS Profile, in addition to the Free Application for Federal Student Aid (FAFSA).

 Questions regarding the application process and status should be directed to the Office of Admission.
 We strongly encourage all applicants to visit the campus for a tour.

 What is the Summer Institute?

-The REQUIRED four-week pre-freshman institute (tentative dates are July 1 - August 1, 2015) provides a valuable and exciting preview of rigorous coursework at Ithaca College.
-The Summer Institute offers several academic courses which focus on mathematical and writing skills, a seminar course on "Exploring Psychology in Everyday Life" and academic success strategies.
-Besides an interdisciplinary academic experience, the Summer Institute provides career, cultural, social, and leadership development, along with recreational activities on the campus, in the Ithaca community, offering a living-learning community.
+The REQUIRED four-week pre-freshman institute (tentative dates are June 28 - July 29, 2017) provides a valuable and exciting preview of rigorous coursework at Ithaca College.
+The Summer Institute (SI) offers several academic courses which focus on mathematical and writing skills, a seminar course on "Exploring Psychology in Everyday Life" and academic success strategies.
+Besides an interdisciplinary academic experience, the Summer Institute provides career, cultural, social, and leadership development, along with recreational activities on the campus and in the Ithaca community, offering a living-learning community.

 What should I bring to Summer Institute?

 Visit Summer Institute for Burgeoning Scholars for a list of items to bring and for any additional information regarding the Summer Institute (SI) summer program.
 PDF version.
 Additionally, SI will provide, at no charge to the participant, most of your academic/instructional and residential supplies, including books, meals/snacks, limited toiletries, as examples.
 Our goal is to facilitate a true living-learning environment.
 Room and board are provided at no charge to the participant.